Southern Indiana

 (1100 - 1450), near Evansville

-A stockaded temple/city complex on the Ohio River east of town, built by the ancient Mound Builders of the Middle Mississipian period.
-A reconstructed section of the town is located in the park, located at 8215 Pollack Ave..
+A Middle Mississippian Culture palisaded temple/city mound complex, originally on an island in the Ohio River about seven miles east of town.
+The outer palisade had bastions or towers spaced about every 100 feet, enclosing 11 mounds.
+A reconstructed section of the town is located in the state park, located at 8215 Pollack Ave..
+Admission fee.

 Stockade Fort (2)